ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     To learn more about Virtual Token Library (VTL), go to the [Utilities Reference Guide](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/utilities_reference_guide.pdf){: external.

-1. Transfer the HSM server certificate file to the {{site.data.keyword.vpx_full}} client using SCP, then add the server:
+1. Transfer the HSM server certificate file to the {{site.data.keyword.vpx_full}} client by using SmartCloud Provisioning, then add the server:

     ```sh
     root@IBMADC690867-s6dr# scp hsm_admin@10.121.229.201:server.pem .